 I have my suspicions and have begun an investigation to find out.

 Did you know that there are now 123 colleges (See link below) in the USA that offer “sustainability programs” with green degrees?
-I have written letters to two of them and included a copy of our book.
+I have written letters to four of them and included a copy of our book.
 Why?
 Because I am concerned that the incredibly powerful and Earth-friendly whole foods, plant-based diet-style may not be getting the attention that it deserves.
+(This article was originally published on 8-28-12 and updated on 9-3-13).

 The students of sustainability schools all over the world deserve to learn the absolute truth about how to get the most “bang for the buck” when it comes to lifestyle changes.
-They deserve to learn about the #1 cause of global warming, the #1 cause of our water crisis, and the #1 cause of decreasing species diversity—our toxic western diet.
+They deserve to learn about the #1 cause of global warming, the #1 cause of our water crisis, and the #1 cause of decreasing species diversity.
+It’s the same thing in every case—our toxic western diet.

 The U.N. says that the plant-based diet is not only “legitimate” but necessary.